rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 ### Preparation of the physical media

-The preparation with LVM of the physical support is broken down as follows:
+The preparation with LVM of the physical support is broken down into the following:

 * Setting up the physical disk
 * Partitioning of the volumes